TakingFire/H3Status/Protocol.md

   "count": Number, // Total levels (number of Holds) "seed" : Number, // Chosen seed

-  "hold"    : Number,   // Index of the current hold "supply"  : Number[], // Indices of the current supply points
+  "hold"  : Number,   // Index of the current hold "supply": Number[], // Indices of the current supply points

   // INSTITUTION ONLY:
   "holdName"   : String, // Name of the current Hold